 By Renan Abagat PT

-As a therapist, normally I see patients are required to stay in the hospital for 1-3 days and their return to normal activities is dependent on their condition prior to surgery as well as their age.
+As a therapist, normally I see patients are required to stay in the hospital for 1-2 days.
+Their return to normal activities is dependent on their condition prior to surgery as well as their age.
 Walking is one of the best things a post laminectomy patient can do barring any complications.
-They will also be asked to avoid excessive bending, lifting and twisting until their surgeon releases them to those activities.
+Also, patients will be asked to avoid excessive bending, lifting and twisting until their surgeon releases them to those activities.

 Patients will also attend physical therapy to return back to their prior level of function and normal activities.
 I have seen that most of these patients do quite well after their surgery.

 If you have low back pain or you have been told that you have a lumbar disk issue, please seek out the advice from a JOI Orthopaedic Spine Specialist.
 At JOI we can see what the best treatment option may be for you.

 JOI continues to stay up to date with the many changes in spine surgery.
 To learn more about Robotic Spine Surgery, please read this ARTICLE.

 To learn more about the anatomy of the spine, please watch this VIDEO.

 JOI and JOI Rehab

 JOI Physicians continue to offer online new patient appointments.
 This is another option to make it more convenient to make new patient appointments with less phone hold times.
 Follow the link below to select your JOI MD and schedule online.